-Phoenix Cinema, Pickaquoy, Kirkwall Len Wilson, former boatbuilder, tells the story of the men who manned the whalers, including James ‘Cutty’ Wilson and the wreck of the Wildfire amidst ice floes in Davis Strait.
-Naval architect Dennis Davidson of Murray Cormack Associates describes how the ships were strengthened to withstand the pressure of the ice and brings the story up to date with his own design of the aluminium motorboat Polar Bound in which the sailor and explorer David Cowper has made four transits of the Northwest Passage.
+Len Wilson, former boatbuilder, tells the story of ships and men.
+Naval architect Dennis Davidson of Murray Cormack Associates describes how the ships were strengthened to withstand the pressure of the ice and brings the story up to date with his own design of the aluminium motorboat Polar Bound.

-ONLINE In a lifetime’s career in marine salvage, Alec Crawford has explored wrecks from remains of the Spanish Armada to the SS Politician, the vessel made famous in the film Whisky Galore – and also the White Star Liner Oceanic, which, when built in 1899, was the biggest and most luxurious ship in the world.
-Widely regarded as an 'undiveable' wreck, lying somewhere off the remote island of Foula, it was one of the ultimate underwater challenges.
+In a lifetime’s career in marine salvage, Alec Crawford has explored wrecks from remains of the Spanish Armada to the SS Politician, the vessel made famous in the film Whisky Galore – and also the White Star Liner Oceanic, which, when built in 1899, was the biggest and most luxurious ship in the world.

-Orkney Theatre, KGS, Kirkwall Dr Raymond Lamb Memorial Lecture Orkney Earls in Norse times had wealth and power, and the Orkneyinga Saga tells of various gatherings for feasting and drinking, with Orphir mentioned several times.
-Excavations at the Bu have provided insights into the possible location of an earl’s hall.
-A clue comes from a horizontal mill, fallen into disuse and filled with remains of cooked food: choice cuts of meat suggest a place of feasting nearby.
-Dr Colleen Batey of UHI’s Institute for Northern Studies and Prof. Ingrid Mainland describe the Orkneyinga Saga story and the modern finds.
+Excavations at the Bu in Orphir suggest a possible location of an earl’s hall.
+A clue comes from a horizontal mill, with remains of cooked food: choice cuts of meat suggest a place of feasting nearby.
+Dr Colleen Batey and Prof. Ingrid Mainland describe the Orkneyinga Saga story and the modern finds.

-Hoy Kirk Take the 6 pm ferry from Stromness for a journey to the old Nor’ Wast.
-Curator Janette Park of Stromness Museum tells the story of the long Orkney links with the Hudson’s Bay Company and the people of the region.
+Take the 6 pm ferry from Stromness for a journey to the old Nor’ Wast.
+Curator Janette Park of Stromness Museum tells the story of Orkney's long links with the Hudson’s Bay Company and the local people.
 Polar historian Dr Maria Pia Casarini tells the story of the company itself.
-You can see the Hoy Heritage Centre exhibition about the life of William Sinclair Ritch from Rackwick in Hoy, who joined the Hudson’s Bay Company in 1872, had a family in Canada with his Cree wife, Sophia
+It's free but remember to book the ferry.

-ONLINE Arrive by sea in this audiovisual presentation of archive photographs and take in the impressive view of the hills of Hoy.
-Meet the ferryman and watch the pier being built.
-On this journey you will hear about the shipwrecks of Hoy and the islanders’ rescue missions.
-Visit the Norse farm at the Bu, pass the medieval Kirk and hear about the bullock-pulled mail service, the Hoy Express.
+Arrive by sea in this audiovisual presentation of archive photographs and take in the impressive view of the hills of Hoy.
+Meet the ferryman and land at the pier.
+Visit the Norse farm at the Bu, pass the medieval Kirk and hear about the Hoy Express.
 Narrated by John Budge with voices from the Hoy Heritage project, Tales o Hoy.

-ONLINE Join Eric Walker for an hour of information about what to look for and how to recognise it.
+Join Eric Walker for an hour of information about what to look for and how to recognise it.
 There will be pictures, star maps, and the opportunity to ask questions about stars and planets, and using a telescope.
-Eric, who’s the chair of Highlands Astronomical Society, will show images taken from his own back-garden observatory and from the Orkney sky this week.
-He’s looking forward to news and information from wherever you are.
+Eric will show images taken from his own back-garden observatory and from the Orkney sky this week.